 7. Look Ahead

-Once you organize your projects and tasks on a timeline, it’s up to you to continually look ahead.
+Once you do prioritization of your projects and tasks on a timeline, it’s up to you to continually look ahead.
 This will help you monitor deadlines and avoid procrastination and anxiety.
 If you fail to keep track of upcoming dates, it can cause stress and panic when you realize there is a deadline you will not meet.